-Layout standards provide guidelines for naming and configuring compact layouts, list views, page layouts, and search layouts.
+Layout Design Guidelines provide standards for naming and configuring Staff View layouts such as compact layouts, list views, page layouts, and search layouts.
 Layouts should contain the most important fields for the record.
 Since some layouts cannot always display all the fields included in the layout, it is important that administrators use a standard approach for selecting the sequence of fields.

 The most important fields for an object are placed in each of its layouts in a particular sequence, based on the rank specified below.
 The rank promotes field types that provide the most clarity and efficiency, and groups similar field types together.
 The first rank is the highest priority field and should be added first.